undoLogic/setupCase-boilerplate/README.md

 ```angular2html
 ssh user@domain.com
 ```
-- Fill-in the password that was sent with your welcome package
+- Fill-in the username / password that was sent with your welcome package
-- Navigate to the 'test' sub-domain (eg test.domain.com)
+- Navigate to the 'test' sub-domain (eg test.domain.com) OR you can use any subdomain you like (ensure you create first in the control panel first)
 ```angular2html
 cd ~/www/test
 wget https://raw.githubusercontent.com/undoLogic/setupCase-boilerplate/main/build/install_setupCase.sh